Health

 • Travelling with food intolerances.
 What precautions to take?

-If you have food allergies or intolerances, you should know that in Spain it is compulsory to report whether food contains any of the following 14 allergens and their derivatives which must be declared: lupins, celery, peanuts, cereals containing gluten, crustaceans, nuts, sesame, eggs, milk, molluscs, mustard, fish, soya and sulphites.
+If you have food allergies or intolerances, you should know that in Spain it is compulsory to disclose if foods contain any of the following 14 allergens and their derivatives: lupins, celery, peanuts, cereals containing gluten, crustaceans, nuts, sesame, eggs, milk, molluscs, mustard, fish, soya and sulphites.
 That’s why you'll see them listed on menus in bars, restaurants and food establishments; or marked in bold or in some special way in the list of ingredients when you buy packaged foods.We advise telling the waiting staff where you are going to eat (in hotels, restaurants, planes or trains, for example), or your travel agency, about your food intolerance or allergy.
 Always ask any questions you feel necessary; if in doubt, opt for another alternative and avoid consuming the food.
-In this link you can find a foldable warning card, translated into English, French and Spanish, to print out and show people the allergens they need to avoid.
+At this link you can find a foldable warning card, translated into English, French and Spanish, to print out and show people the allergens you need to avoid.
 It will be useful for you to show it when you need it and make sure they understand it.
 You can also leave it folded on your table in a clearly visible place.